enzon19/reversetv/README.md

   </h1>

   <p align="center">
-    Discover other appearances that each actor in a movie or series has had in other productions based on your Trakt history.
+    Discover other roles that each actor in a movie or series has had in other productions based on your Trakt history.
     <br />
     <a href="https://reversetv.enzon19.com"><strong>Website »</strong></a>
   </p>